QuKunLab/APEC/README.md

 ### 2.2	Easy-run of matrix preparation

 Users can use the script ***APEC_prepare_steps.sh*** to finish the process from raw data to fragment count matrix.
 This script includes steps of “trimming”, “mapping”, “peak calling”, “aligning read counts matrix”, “quality contral”, “estimating gene score”.
+Running this step on our example project (i.e. project01 with 672 cells) will take 8~10 hours on an 8-core 32 GB computer, since the sequence mapping step is the slowest step.

 Example: